 - Butanoic acid on treatment with water forms acetic acid and ether.
 The chemical equation is given below.

 Uses of Butanoic acid – C4H8O2

-- Used in the manufacture of esters for artificial flavorings, as a food additive, in the manufacture of varnishes, and in decalcifying hides.
+- Used in the manufacture of esters for artificial flavourings, as a food additive, in the manufacture of varnishes, and in decalcifying hides.

-- Used in the manufacture of perfume, flavorings, pharmaceuticals, and disinfectants.
+- Used in the manufacture of perfume, flavourings, pharmaceuticals, and disinfectants.

 - Used as an important flavouring agent in a number of food, including beer and may be present in cosmetic and detergent preparation.

-- Its recognized as a safe food additive when used in accordance with good manufacturing practice or feeding practice.
+- It is recognized as a safe food additive when used in accordance with good manufacturing practices or feeding practices.